kelvinlockwood/policies/privacy/index.md

 ## How we secure your data

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
-The database backups are also encrypted.
-In addition, we go to great lengths to secure your data at rest.
-For more information about how we keep your information secure, please review our [security overview](../security/index.md).

-Most data are not encrypted while they live in our Outseta database (since they need to be ready to send to you when you need them).

-## What happens when you delete content in your product accounts

-In many of our applications, we give you the option to trash content.
-Anything you trash in your product accounts while they are active will be kept in an accessible trash can for about 25 days (it varies a little by product).
-After that time, the trashed content cannot be accessed via the application and we are not able to retrieve it for you.
-The trashed content may remain on our active servers for another 30 days, and copies of the content may be held in backups of our application databases for up to another 30 days after that.
-Altogether, any content trashed in your product accounts should be purged from all of our systems and logs within 90 days.

-If you choose to cancel your account, your content will become immediately inaccessible and should be purged from our systems in full within 60 days.
-This applies both for cases when an account owner directly cancels and for auto-canceled accounts.
-Please refer to our [Cancellation policy](../cancellation/index.md) for more details.
+We make reasonable efforts to provide a level of security appropriate to the risk associated with the processing of your personal information.
+We maintain organizational, technical and administrative measures designed to protect personal information covered by this Privacy Policy against unauthorized access, destruction, loss, alteration or misuse.
+Personal information is only accessed by a limited number of personnel who need access to the information to perform their duties.
+Unfortunately, no data transmission or storage system can be guaranteed to be 100% secure.

 ## Data retention

 We keep your information for the time necessary for the purposes for which it is processed.
 The length of time for which we retain information depends on the purposes for which we collected and use it and your choices, after which time we may delete and/or aggregate it.
 We may also retain and use this information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
-Through this policy, we have provided specific retention periods for certain types of information.
+In cases where we keep personal information, we do so in accordance with any limitation periods and records retention obligations that are imposed by applicable law.

 ## Location of site and data